mohammad523/the-weather-app/Project-Worksheet.md

 ## Project Description

 While project planning I had a quite difficult time choosing what kind of app to make.
 I wanted to make a weather app because I would be able to easily showcase some cool animations, colors, and modern geometric shapes.
-But a weather app is something a beginner should be able to create.
+But a weather app is something a bit simple.
 Because I want to challenge myself and furthermore solidify my react skillset, I have decided to create an app that would give a person their morning dose of information.
-That would include the weather, the top news of that day, and finance information.
+That would include the weather, the top news of that day, and finance information if I am able to.
 I plan to have a favorites section for the weather so the user could add their favorite cities.

 ## APIs